Rice-Field/WingPose/README.md

 ![Goal](images/wingpose.png)

 ## Dataset
 The dataset was created from a lab interested in the development of adult mosquitos.
 Currently 8 x,y coordinate values are used for the dataset.
-In the future the perimiter or area of the wing will be included as a contour or object pixel classification.
+In the future the perimeter or area of the wing will be included as a contour or object pixel classification.
 A link to the set of images will be included shortly.

 ### Order of keypoints